Patient's Query

 I read your query and can understand your concern.

-8. Get support: Consult a pediatrician or a registered dietitian who specializes in childhood obesity.
-They can provide tailored guidance and support for your son's specific needs.
+If needed, do not hesitate to seek professional support.
+A pediatrician or a registered dietitian who specializes in childhood nutrition can give you personalized guidance and help create a realistic plan for your son’s age and needs.

 Remember that it is important to approach this issue with sensitivity and support.
 Your son's well-being should be the primary focus, and gradual, sustainable changes are more likely to lead to success in the long term.